meta-trial/meta3-demo/README.rst

 Next we need to create the keys used for data encryption.

-Run manage.py for the first time to create the encryption keys
+Run ``manage.py`` check_ for the first time.
+This will ask django-crypto-fields_ to create encryption keys.

 .. code-block:: bash

   python manage.py check

 Note
-    The system encrypts sensitive data (personally identifiable information or PII) using `django-crypto-fields`.
+    The system encrypts sensitive data (personally identifiable information or PII) using django-crypto-fields_.
 The first time you run
-    `manage.py`, `django-crypto-fields` looks for the keys.
-If they do not exists, it creates them.
+    ``manage.py``, django-crypto-fields_ looks for the keys.
+If they do not exist, it creates them.

 Now go back and edit the environment file (.env).
-Change DJANGO_AUTO_CREATE_KEYS to False
+Change ``DJANGO_AUTO_CREATE_KEYS`` to False

 .. code-block:: bash

     DJANGO_AUTO_CREATE_KEYS=False

-Run manage.py `check` again.
-You should see a final message "System check identified 3 issues (1 silenced)".
+Run manage.py check_ again.
+You should see a final message ``System check identified 3 issues (1 silenced)``.
 Since this is a test server, you may ignore these warnings.

 .. code-block:: bash